What does this moment of uncertainty of COVID-19 signal for the future of education?

 The children’s author, Michael Rosen, reminds us that when faced with the perils and possibilities of adventure, ‘We can’t go over it.
 We can’t go under it.
 Oh no!
 We’ve got to go through it’, and that this is best done together.
 For children, this includes the helping hand of a trusted adult.
 Such supportive conditions are key to building the types of community resilience that allow for something new and exciting (if a little scary) to emerge.

-Acknowledging existing uncertainties, rather than ‘trying to find a way to kill uncertainty’, suggests Riel Miller from UNESCO (see BBC Radio 4’s Start the Week), is a way to appreciate novelty, diversity and difference, and offers the possibility to cultivate the confidence and imagination to explore ways to express these values in ‘radically different ways.’
+Acknowledging existing uncertainties, rather than ‘trying to find a way to kill uncertainty’, suggests Riel Miller from UNESCO (see BBC Radio 4’s Start the Week), is a way to appreciate novelty, diversity and difference.
+It offers the possibility to cultivate the confidence and imagination to explore ways to express these values in ‘radically different ways.’

 Acknowledging uncertainty requires paying attention to children as they puzzle over difficult questions, those where adults — including teachers, parents, scientists and politicians — do not know the answers in advance or where things might lead.
 Such opportunities aim to cultivate children’s capabilities and hope to tolerate and respond to uncertainties, rather than being put-off by complexity, anxiety or futility.